Dominic Smith Preview, Player Props: Nationals vs. Phillies

 Dominic Smith At The Plate

-- In 64.9% of his 114 games this season, Smith has picked up at least one hit.
-He's also had 31 multi-hit games.
+- Smith leads Washington with an OBP of .334 this season while batting .263 with 35 walks and 43 runs scored.

+- Smith has picked up a hit in 74 of 115 games this year, with multiple hits 31 times.

-- He has gone deep in 4.4% of his games this season, and 1.1% of his trips to the plate.
+- He has hit a home run in 4.3% of his games this season, and 1.1% of his trips to the dish.

-- In 20.2% of his games this year, Smith has notched at least one RBI.
-In eight of those games (7.0%) he recorded more than one RBI.

-- He has scored in 39 games this season (34.2%), including multiple runs in three games.
+- Smith has driven home a run in 23 games this year (20.0%), including more than one RBI in 7.0% of his games.

+- He has scored in 40 of 115 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.